metrorailings/OwlBlog/content/posts/2022-circa-millions-week-11-predictions.md

 ***

 As I just mentioned, Cincinnati may have finally solved its issues with two-deep safety coverage schemes by leaning on Joe Mixon to gash through six and seven-man boxes.
+Now Pittsburgh is pretty good defensing the running game, but their rushing defense wanes considerably when going against an offense that knows how to pass the ball.
+Cincinnati arguably qualifies as such an offense, even without Ja'Marr Chase.

+I suppose that's the real crux of the matter here - can the Bengals actually operate a passing game without their star wide receiver.
+I suspect yes.
+Don't expect anything impressive, but if Burrow can connect with Tyler Boyd and Tee Higgins over a dozen or so times while Joe Mixon makes some hay over ground, then the Bengals can post enough points here to win on the road.